-Basic Fetal MonitoringThis workshop is designed to address the needs of the perinatal nurse who has limited experience with fetal monitoring.
+Basic Fetal MonitoringThis workshop addresses the needs of the perinatal nurse who has limited experience with fetal monitoring.
 Emphasis is placed on pattern recognition, interventions for relieving fetal stress, and documentation standards.

-Advanced Fetal MonitoringThis workshop is specifically designed to address the needs of the perinatal nurse who has either completed a basic fetal monitoring course or who has had experience interpreting fetal monitor strips.
+Advanced Fetal MonitoringThis workshop addresses the needs of the perinatal nurse who has either completed a basic fetal monitoring course or who has had experience interpreting fetal monitor strips.
 This course focuses on fetal physiology, cord blood gas interpretation, legalities of fetal monitoring, current monitoring techniques, strip interpretation, and fetal monitoring documentation.
 A practicum featuring strip interpretation is included.

 Perinatal BereavementThis one-day workshop explores grief theory and its application in the perinatal setting.
 Participants are exposed to stages of grief, phases of mourning, complications of grief, assisting the family through the bereavement process, and caring for the caregiver.